glhuilli/limbic/README.rst

 idea is to extend it to other formats (``pdf``, ``email``, etc.).
 In the meantime, this includes a basic example on how to use it on plain text and another example on how to use it in a collection of subtitles for series (all episodes for all seasons of a show).
+The name of the package is based on the `limbic system <https://en.wikipedia.org/wiki/Limbic_system>`__, which is a set of brain structures that supports different functions, like emotions or behavior among others.

 The main strategy to compute the emotions from text supported right now is via lexicon-based word matching, which is quite straightforward and